Introduction

 You can go to mediation about the health and social care elements of an EHC plan, but this is not compulsory.
 You can request recommendations about health and social care issues without having to receive mediation advice or attend mediation about those issues, provided there is also an education issue you are appealing about.

 Once a mediation adviser has been contacted, or once you have taken part in mediation, you will be issued with a certificate.
 This will be necessary if you are still unhappy and wish to progress to an appeal with the Tribunal.
-An appeal to the Tribunal must usually be made within two months of the decision the appeal is being made about or one month following the issuing of the mediation certificate, whichever is the later.
+An appeal to the Tribunal must usually be made within two months of the decision the appeal is being made about or one month following the issuing of the mediation certificate, whichever is the latter.

 If mediation resolves the educational issues, you will not be able to appeal to the Tribunal on any health and/or social care aspects of the EHC plan.
 However, mediation provides an opportunity for us to resolve disagreements and it can be completed more quickly than an appeal.
 It does not affect your right to make an educational appeal, and some aspects of the disagreement can go to appeal even when other aspects are resolved.